You just had a baby (or maybe you’re about to give birth) and you’re wondering what you can expect after birth.

 This might differ a bit if you’ve had an epidural.
 With my vaginal delivery I didn’t end up having an epidural (baby came too fast and there was no time!!) so I was up and walking within the first hour post birth.
 Which if you think about is pretty crazy!

 If you’ve had an epidural you’ll probably be able to get up and walk once it wears off, which usually takes a few hours.

 I remember feeling like I had to waddle a bit, and I had to lower myself very carefully to sit, but otherwise I felt great.
 I was definitely feeling that “new mommy high” and enjoying those sweet snuggles.

-You’re most likely going to be pretty sore tired.
-I remember waking up from a nap about 8-10 hours after labor and my arm and back muscles were really sore and stiff.
-Probably from holding my legs and push and tensing up so much during labor.
-This is totally normal, labor is like one big workout!
+You’re most likely going to be pretty tired.
+You might even find that your entire body is sore.
+I remember waking up from a nap about 8-10 hours after my first vaginal birth and my arm and back muscles were really sore and stiff.

 Labor and delivery is incredibly trying and tough on your body.
 You’ll be on a high from meeting your baby for the first time!
 Truly, there is no greater experience that holding that sweet baby and looking into his eyes.
 It’s joy in it’s most pure form.